prysmaticlabs/documentation/website/docs/advanced/proof-of-stake-devnet.md

     ./geth --http --http.api "eth,engine" --datadir=gethdata --allow-insecure-unlock --unlock="0x123463a4b065722e99115d6c222f267d9cabb524" --password="" --nodiscover console --syncmode=full --mine --miner.etherbase=0x123463a4b065722e99115d6c222f267d9cabb524

+`miner.etherbase` can be any Ethereum address, in this case we just use the same address `0x123463a4b065722e99115d6c222f267d9cabb524` as it is an example.
+For more information about geth you can consult the documentation [here](https://geth.ethereum.org/docs).

 You can check the ETH balance in the geth console by typing in